liss-h/single-gpu-passthrough/README.md

 <br>

-## Hardware
+## Known working Hardware
+### Dual eGPU
 - Gigabyte B550 AORUS Pro
 - AMD Ryzen R5 3600
 - AMD Radeon Vega 64 (to be passed through)
 - AMD Radeon R5 240 OEM (as the replacement gpu when the Vega is passed through)
+### eGPU + iGPU
+- Asus ROG STRIX Z790-F
+- Intel i9-13900k
+- AMD Radeon RX6800
+- Intel iGPU

 <br>

-## Monitor Setup
+## Monitor Setup Variants
+### With KVM switch
-- Monitor 1 plugged into Vega 64
+- Monitor 1 plugged into primary GPU
-- Monitor 2 plugged into a KVM switch that is plugged into both the Vega and R5 240
+- Monitor 2 plugged into a KVM switch that is plugged into both primary and secondary GPU

+### Without KVM switch
+- Monitor 1 plugged into primary GPU
+- Monitor 2 plugged into secondary GPU

-The reasoning behind this rather weird configuration is that I want to be able to access Linux even when the VM is booted, so only my primary Monitor gets stolen by the VM.
+The reasoning behind this rather weird configuration is that I want to be able to access Linux even when the VM is booted, so only my primary Monitor gets claimed by the VM.
 The advantage of this is that I don't have to trust Windows to handle Discord and other applications, so it can focus solely on the game I am running and hopefully do less weird things.

 So my setup seemlessly* transitions from being a dual monitor Linux setup to a one monitor Linux, one monitor Windows setup.

 *: It's obviously not completely seemless since gdm needs to be restarted on every GPU handover.
-And I need to press
+And you may need to press
-    the switch button on my KVM switch.
+    the switch button on the KVM switch.

 <br>